19 natural salt alternatives

 - Preparation: Depending on the variety you’re using, thyme can be finely chopped or added as a whole sprig.
 Unlike most herbs, thyme needs a long cooking time to release its full flavour.

 - Uses: Add whole sprigs to slow-cooked meals and casseroles and remove at the end.
-Thyme works well with other herbs like rosemary, parsley, sage, savory and oregano, and is used in bouquet garni.
+Thyme works well with other herbs like rosemary, parsley, sage, savoury and oregano, and is used in bouquet garni.
 It can flavour most meats, including chicken and game (as a marinade or in a sauce) and is a tasty addition to roast vegetables.
 Tuck sprigs inside a chicken, along with fresh lemon, before roasting.
 Pair thyme with paprika, oregano and cayenne pepper for Cajun cuisine, and with cinnamon, nutmeg and cayenne pepper for Caribbean meals.

 - Taste: Has a distinctive yellow colour so is sometimes used as a cheaper alternative to saffron, although it tastes quite different.